-The criminal liability of an absorbing company cannot be sought for acts committed by the absorbed company prior to the transaction.1718 This solution can be extended to the company formed by a merger.
+In accordance with the principle of personality of criminal liability, the Criminal Division of the French Court of Cassation considers that the criminal liability of an absorbing company cannot be sought for acts committed by the absorbed company prior to the transaction.
+18 This solution can be extended to the company formed by a merger.
 In both situations, the absorbed or merged companies that have legally disappeared can be neither prosecuted nor sentenced.

-Nevertheless, if acts of corruption continue after the absorption or merger, the absorbing company or the new company formed by the merger may respectively be held liable pursuant to Article 121-2 of the French Penal Code.19
+Naturally, if acts of corruption continue after the absorption or merger, the absorbing company or the new company formed by the merger may respectively be held liable pursuant to Article 121-2 of the French Penal Code.19